Change Detection 2026 guidelines

 Note that the TREC submission system enforces limits on the runtag: it must be 20 characters or less and can only include letters, numbers, hyphens, periods (not as the first character), and underscores.
 It must also be unique.
 Traditionally runtags start with your team name or an abbreviation thereof, for example "nist-cd1".

-The top level may include any other slots you like, as long as topic and runtag are there.
-You can use this to store additional metadata about that topic in your run.
-If your system is agentic, for example, you might include a representation of the agent interaction here.
+The extra entries can contain anything you like.
+You can use these blocks to store additional metadata about your run or that specific topic.
+If your system is agentic, for example, you might include a representation of the agent interaction in the per-topic extra block.

-The results block is an object with one entry per date in the collection.
+The results block within a topic is an object with one entry per date in the collection.
 If a date in the collection is not present in the run, that is interpreted as indicating that all known questions are equally ranked at rank 0.

 The question-rank is an integer greater than or equal to zero.
 Ties between questions will be broken arbitrarily.

-The doc-ranking is a list of at most 100 docid,score pairs.
+The doc-ranking is a list of 1 to 100 docid,score pairs.
 This is interpreted as a ranked list of documents that are relevant to that question.
 The score is a double-precision floating-point number.
 The documents must be from that day (the 10-digit prefix of the document datestamp must match the date of this results entry).
-Documents not in the ranking are assumed to be retrieved with a tied score at the end of the ranking.
-Tied scores will be broken arbitrarily.
-The ranking may be empty, but it must be present.
+Systems should only return documents with relevant information, and should truncate their ranking at the point where they believe there are no more relevant documents.

 Evaluation